xpdAcq/xpdAcq/docs/templates/usb_GlobalOptions.rst

     All of the changes applied to ``xpd_configuration`` only lives within one ``ipython`` session.
-So if you exit out the terminal and come back, remeber to repeat the configuration step *again*.
+So if you exit out the terminal and come back, remember to repeat the configuration step *again*.

     .. note::

       desired objects (``eurotherm`` and ``shctl2`` above, for example) should be properly *configured*.
-How to properly configure a device is beyond the scode of this website, if you have specific requests, please contact beamline staff for more details.
+How to properly configure a device is beyond the scope of this website, if you have specific requests, please contact beamline staff for more details.